gvwilson/fiction/iffy/index.md

 She swung her legs around and sat up as the door opened.

 "Good morning, Miz, um, Kwan?"
-The Ecologist that Aunt Naggie had spoken to in the Dance Hall market was wearing a simple gray tunic and trousers instead of brown and green, but his trim little beard was unchanged.
+Ignacio the Ecologist was wearing a simple gray tunic and trousers instead of brown and green, but his trim little beard was unchanged.
 He looked up from the app in his hands